facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

     3. Mermaid does not always use unique IDs.
 This can cause some elements of a diagram to disappear if one diagram happens to have the same ID and it is hidden in a details element or a tabbed interface.

+    4. We'd like to be able to have different configs for different color schemes (light mode, dark mode, etc.) and we'd like to be able to dynamically reload all the diagrams on theme change.

 We solve these issues doing a couple things in our own custom loader.

 !!! success "Solutions"

-    1. Using the `#!html <html>` element as a parent we attach a surrogate element to it and render the diagram there.
+    1. Using the `#!html <body>` element as a parent, we attach a surrogate element to it and render the diagram there.
        Once rendered, we then insert the diagram back to where the original custom fence was.
 This ensures it renders under a visible parent, and renders at a normal size.

     2. We wrap each diagram in a shadow DOM element.
 This prevents ID leakage from one diagram to another or to the host.

+    3. We accept our own config structure that allows us to specify different configs based on the scheme being used.
+       We currently adopt what MkDocs Material uses and look for the `data-md-color-scheme` on the `body` tag.
+Depending on the scheme that is set there, we pick the config under that name.
+If none are found we try the `default` config, and if that is not found, we provide a sane default.
+We use a `MutationObserver` to watch for changes to that attribute and render the diagrams again with a new config.

 Apart from the issues we were trying to solve, we also use a custom loader for personal aesthetics as we like to render our diagrams in `#!html <pre><code>` tags.
 This allows us to render the diagrams as normal code blocks in the rare case